sunilsandhu12/wifisense/README.md

 engineering prototype.
 See [upgrade status](UPGRADE_STATUS.md) for the prepared 30 Hz configuration, which is separate from the measured examples above.

-This companion pack does not contain the full firmware/application source.
-Add it to the reviewed project repository when publishing.
-Private development logs and original recordings are outside this pack's privacy review scope.

 Built with ESP-IDF and informed by [Espressif ESP-CSI](https://github.com/espressif/esp-csi).